kambizh/AkkaActorModelProject/README.md

 # AkkaActorModelProject

-Sample Akka Actor Model project to show the concurrent process in Actor Model.

-Actor Manager delegate the task of creating 20 probable prime into 20 Actor Worker to generate all 20 concurrently.
-Actor Manager receive the result and add into a TreeSet.
-After all 20 results are collected the Set will be print in Console.
+Sample Akka Actor Model project.
+In this project the Manager Actor delegate the task of generating 20 probable prime number to 20 Actor Worker to generate next probable prime concurrently and the result of all 20 that is recieved by the Manager Actor is stored into a Treeset.
+After all result being received the Set will be shown into console.